 The Company will be required to perform a goodwill impairment test annually, which will occur in the fourth quarter, or more frequently if events or circumstances indicate that an impairment loss may have been incurred.
 The applicable guidance allows an entity to first assess qualitative factors to determine if it is more likely than not that the fair value of a reporting unit is less than carrying value.
-If it is determined that it is more likely than not that the fair value of a reporting unit is less than carrying value.
-If it is determined that it is more likely than not that the fair value of goodwill is not recoverable, an impairment is recognized for the difference.
+If it is determined that it is more likely than not that the fair value of a reporting unit is less than carrying value then the company will estimate and compare the fair value of its reporting units to their carrying value, including goodwill.
+If the carrying value of goodwill is not recoverable, an impairment is recognized for the difference.
 Fair value is determined through the use of projected future cash flows, multiples of earnings and sales and other factors.
 Such analysis requires the use of certain market assumptions and discount factors, which are subjective in nature.